Ugochukwuodinaka/WHO-Covid-19-Global-Analysis/README.md

 - <img src="images/Reported_Cases_By_Region.png" width="300">

 - **Reported Cases By Region:**
-- This is an analysis of the World Health Organization (WHO) on the total number of new Covid-19 reported cases by region.
-It offers valuable insights into the global distribution and impact of the pandemic.
-Let's analyze each WHO region to glean insights into the patterns and trends observed:
+- This is from the World Health Organization analysis in relation to the total number of new Covid-19 cases reported by region.
+This puts into perspective what the global distribution and impact of the pandemic are.
+Let's look at each region from WHO to see what lessons can be gained for the pattern and trend set:
-- __EURO Region:__ The EURO region reported the highest number of new Covid-19 cases, totaling approximately 277,745,749 cases.
-This region encompasses countries in Europe, which have been significantly affected by the pandemic since its onset.
-The high number of cases in this region reflects the widespread transmission of the virus and the challenges faced in controlling its spread despite advanced healthcare systems and public health interventions.
+- __EURO Region:__ The EURO region reported new cases of Covid-19 to be the highest, about 277,745,749 cases.
+They were from countries in Europe, most of which have been at the receiving end since the outbreak.
+The principal factor that may have contributed to this trend in infection here could be the tremendous velocity at which contagion has spread and has, so far, not been controlled despite all advanced health facilities and public health measures in place.
-- __WPRO Region:__ The WPRO region reported a substantial number of new Covid-19 cases, totaling around 207,767,484 cases.
-This region comprises countries in the Western Pacific, including populous nations like China and Japan.
-The significant case count in this region highlights the global reach of the pandemic.
+- __WPRO region:__ WPRO returned a high number of new Covid-19 cases at about 207,767,484 cases.
+It involves countries within the Western Pacific area, which has a pretty nice number of populous countries like China and Japan.
+That large count of cases in the region puts into perspective how far-reaching the pandemic has been.
-- __AMRO Region:__ The AMRO region reported a considerable number of new Covid-19 cases, totaling approximately 192,633,514 cases.
-This region encompasses countries in the Americas, including the United States, Brazil, and Mexico, which have been heavily impacted by the pandemic.
-Factors such as population density, healthcare infrastructure, and socio-economic disparities contribute to the high case count in this region.
+- __AMRO region:__ To this end, the number of new cases of Covid-19 in the AMRO region has been quite huge with some 192,633,514 cases.
+This was implicated with the countries from the Americas like the United States, Brazil, and Mexico that had been hit terribly by this pandemic.
+This explained well by the fact that these areas were densely populated coupled with bad health infrastructures and socio-economic disparity.
-- __SEARO Region:__ The SEARO region reported a moderate number of new Covid-19 cases, totaling around 61,226,840 cases.
-This region includes countries in Southeast Asia, such as India, Indonesia, and Thailand.
-While the case count in this region is lower compared to others, it still represents a significant burden of disease.
+- __SEARO Region:__ This region had approximately 61,226,840 new Covid-19 cases.
+These are the countries in the Southeast Asian region, inclusive of India, Indonesia, and Thailand.
+The count of the cases in this region was relative to other regions on the low side; however, it is still a heavyweight disease burden.
-- __EMRO Region:__ The EMRO region reported a comparatively lower number of new Covid-19 cases, totaling around 23,408,461 cases.
-This region includes countries in the Eastern Mediterranean, such as Iran, Saudi Arabia, and Egypt.
-While the case count in this region is lower compared to others, it still represents a significant challenge for healthcare systems.
+- __EMRO Region:__ The EMRO region reported relatively fewer new cases of about 23,408,461.
+This region comprises most of the countries in the Eastern Mediterranean, including Iran, Saudi Arabia, and Egypt.
+Though the count of cases in this region is fairly low compared to the rest of the world, it is still sufficiently high to burden any healthcare system.
-- __AFRO Region:__ The AFRO region reported the lowest number of new Covid-19 cases, totaling approximately 9,026,243 cases.
-This region comprises countries in Africa, where the pandemic has had a varied impact, with some countries experiencing significant outbreaks while others have been relatively spared.
-Factors such as limited testing capacity, infrastructure challenges, and younger populations may contribute to the lower case count in this region.
+- __AFRO Region:__ The AFRO region had the least number of new cases of Covid-19 at about 9,026,243 cases.
+This region holds countries in the African continent where the effect of the pandemic has varied, some going through major outbreaks and others having relatively been spared.
+Contributing issues may be, among others, limited testing capacity, weak infrastructure and structure, and relative youth of populations in this region.
 <br />
 <br />